ELuculent/FlatTemplate/README.md

 - Easy to use, and customize/edit
 - Uses vanilla Bootstrap 3
 - All HTML/CSS is labelled for easy understanding
+- Simple empty "template" page for easy creation of new pages

 ## Current Pages:
 - Homepage (index.html)
 - Coming soon page (coming-soon.html)
+- Template (template.html)

 ## Plans:
 - Add many more pages like vote, staff, etc